Aliases for ADRA2B Gene

 GeneCards Summary for ADRA2B Gene

 ADRA2B (Adrenoceptor Alpha 2B) is a Protein Coding gene.
-Diseases associated with ADRA2B include benign adult familial myoclonic epilepsy and coronary restenosis.
+Diseases associated with ADRA2B include epilepsy, myoclonic, familial adult, 2 and benign adult familial myoclonic epilepsy.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include epinephrine binding and alpha2-adrenergic receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and alpha2-adrenergic receptor activity.

 UniProtKB/Swiss-Prot for ADRA2B Gene